This tax guide provides an overview of the indirect tax system and rules to be aware of for doing business in India.

 Customs duty, a central government levy, is leviable on import/ export of goods to and from India.

-India follows the Harmonised System of Nomenclature (HSN) classification rules and the goods are classified under different chapter/tariff headings (based on eight digit coding) primarily according to their description, components and use.
-Presently, the effective standard rate of Customs duty that is applicable on the import of goods is approximately 30.98% (taking GST rate of 18%), subject to exemption/concessions as may be available/notified from time to time and free trade agreements entered into by India with other countries.
-However, presently there is no export duty leviable on goods exported from India, except in public interest as notified.
+Presently, the effective standard rate of Customs duty that is applicable on the import of goods is approximately 30.98% (taking standard GST rate of 18%), subject to exemption/concessions as may be available/notified from time to time and free trade agreements entered into by India with other countries.
+However, at present, there is no export duty leviable on goods exported from India, except in public interest as notified.

 Goods and Services Tax (GST)

-It is a destination based consumption tax levied on supply of all goods and services except alcohol for human consumption.
-It is also levied on import of goods and services into India.
 Although GST is ultimately borne by the consumer by being included in the price paid, the responsibility for charging, collecting and paying it to the tax authority at each stage of the process rests with the supplier.
 However, in specific cases, the responsibility of payment of tax is shifted to the recipient.

 A business registered for the tax will charge GST (output tax) on its supplies, and incur GST (input tax) on its purchases (including any GST paid on importation).
 Credits of input taxes paid at each stage will be available in the subsequent stage of value addition, which makes GST essentially a tax only on value addition at each stage.
 The final consumer will thus bear only the GST charged by the last dealer in the supply chain, with set-off benefits at all the previous stages.